awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-auth.md

 For more information, see [AWS IoT policies](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) and [AWS IoT policy actions](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policy-actions.html) in the *AWS IoT Core Developer Guide*\.

+**Important**
+<a name="thing-policy-variable-not-supported"></a>[Thing policy variables](https://docs.aws.amazon.com/iot/latest/developerguide/thing-policy-variables.html) \(`iot:Connection.Thing.*`\) aren't supported for in AWS IoT policies for core devices or Greengrass data plane operations\.
+Instead, you can use a wildcard that matches multiple devices that have similar names\.
+For example, you can specify `MyGreengrassDevice*` to match `MyGreengrassDevice1`, `MyGreengrassDevice2`, and so on\.

 **Note**
 AWS IoT Core enables you to attach AWS IoT policies to thing groups to define permissions for groups of devices\.
 Thing group policies don't allow access to AWS IoT Greengrass data plane operations\.
 To allow a thing access to an AWS IoT Greengrass data plane operation, add the permission to an AWS IoT policy that you attach to the thing's certificate\.

 ### AWS IoT Greengrass V2 policy actions<a name="greengrass-policy-actions"></a>

-AWS IoT Greengrass V2 defines the following policy actions that Greengrass core devices can use in AWS IoT policies:
+AWS IoT Greengrass V2 defines the following policy actions that Greengrass core devices and client devices can use in AWS IoT policies:Core device actions

 `greengrass:GetComponentVersionArtifact`
 Grants permission to get a presigned URL to download a public component artifact\.
 This permission is checked when a core device receives a deployment that specifies a public component that has artifacts\.
 If the core device already has the artifact, it doesn't download the artifact again\.

 `greengrass:ResolveComponentCandidates`
 Grants permission to identify a list of components that meet the component, version, and platform requirements for a deployment\.
-If the requirements conflict, or no components exist that meet the requirements, then this operation returns an error and the deployment fails on the device\.
+If the requirements conflict, or no components exist that meet the requirements, this operation returns an error and the deployment fails on the device\.
 This permission is checked when a core device receives a deployment that specifies components\.

+`greengrass:VerifyClientDeviceIdentity`
+Grants permission to verify the identity of a client device that connects to a core device\.
+This permission is checked when a core device receives an MQTT connection from a client device\.
+The client device presents its AWS IoT device certificate\.
+Then, the core device sends the device certificate to the AWS IoT Greengrass cloud service to verify the client device's identity\.
+For more information, see [Interact with local IoT devices](interact-with-local-iot-devices.md)\.

+`greengrass:VerifyClientDeviceIoTCertificateAssociation`
+Grants permission to verify whether a client device is associated with an AWS IoT certificate\.
+This permission is checked when a core device authorizes a client device to connect over MQTT\.
+For more information, see [Interact with local IoT devices](interact-with-local-iot-devices.md)\.
+For a core device to use this operation, the [Greengrass service role](greengrass-service-role.md) must be associated to your AWS account and allow the `iot:DescribeCertificate` permission\.

+`greengrass:PutCertificateAuthorities`  <a name="greengrass-put-certificate-authorities-action"></a>
+Grants permission to upload certificate authority \(CA\) certificates that client devices can download to verify the core device\.
+This permission is checked when a core device installs and runs the [client device auth component](client-device-auth-component.md)\.
+This component creates a local certificate authority and uses this operation to upload its CA certificates\.
+Client devices download these CA certificates when they use the [Discover](#greengrass-discover-action) operation to find core devices where they can connect\.
+When client devices connect to an MQTT broker on a core device, they use these CA certificates to verify the identity of the core device\.
+For more information, see [Interact with local IoT devices](interact-with-local-iot-devices.md)\.

+`greengrass:GetConnectivityInfo`
+Grants permission to get connectivity information for a core device\.
+This information describes how client devices can connect to the core device\.
+This permission is checked when a core device installs and runs the [client device auth component](client-device-auth-component.md)\.
+This component uses the connectivity information to generate valid CA certificates to upload to the AWS IoT Greengrass cloud service with the [PutCertificateAuthories](#greengrass-put-certificate-authorities-action) operation\.
+Client devices use these CA certificates to verify the identity of the core device\.
+For more information, see [Interact with local IoT devices](interact-with-local-iot-devices.md)\.
+You can also use this operation on the AWS IoT Greengrass control plane to view connectivity information for a core device\.
+For more information, see [GetConnectivityInfo](https://docs.aws.amazon.com/greengrass/v1/apireference/getconnectivityinfo-get.html) in the *AWS IoT Greengrass V1 API Reference*\.

+`greengrass:UpdateConnectivityInfo`
+Grants permission to update connectivity information for a core device\.
+This information describes how client devices can connect to the core device\.
+This permission is checked when a core device runs the [IP detector component](ip-detector-component.md)\.
+This component identifies the information that client devices require to connect to the core device on the local network\.
+Then, this component uses this operation to upload the connectivity information to the AWS IoT Greengrass cloud service, so client devices can retrieve this information with the [Discover](#greengrass-discover-action) operation\.
+For more information, see [Interact with local IoT devices](interact-with-local-iot-devices.md)\.
+You can also use this operation on the AWS IoT Greengrass control plane to manually update connectivity information for a core device\.
+For more information, see [UpdateConnectivityInfo](https://docs.aws.amazon.com/greengrass/v1/apireference/updateconnectivityinfo-put.html) in the *AWS IoT Greengrass V1 API Reference*\.Client device actions

+`greengrass:Discover`  <a name="greengrass-discover-action"></a>
+Grants permission to discover connectivity information for core devices where a client device can connect\.
+This information describes how the client device can connect to the core devices\.
+A client device can discover only the core devices that you have associated it with by using the [BatchAssociateClientDeviceWithCoreDevice](https://docs.aws.amazon.com/greengrass/v2/APIReference/API_BatchAssociateClientDeviceWithCoreDevice.html) operation\.
+For more information, see [Interact with local IoT devices](interact-with-local-iot-devices.md)\.

 ## Minimal AWS IoT policy for AWS IoT Greengrass V2 core devices<a name="greengrass-core-minimal-iot-policy"></a>

 The following example policy includes the minimum set of actions required to support basic Greengrass functionality for your core device\.
++ The policy includes the `*` wildcard after the core device thing name \(For example, `core-device-thing-name*`\)\.
+The core device uses the same device certificate to make multiple connections to AWS IoT Core, but the client ID in a connection might not be an exact match of the core device thing name\.
+This wildcard allows the core device to connect when it uses a client ID with a suffix\.
 + The policy lists the MQTT topics and topic filters that the core device can publish messages to, subscribe to, and receive messages on, including topics used for shadow state\.
-To support message exchange between AWS IoT Core and Greengrass components, specify the topics and topic filters that you want to allow\.
+To support message exchange between AWS IoT Core, Greengrass components, and client devices, specify the topics and topic filters that you want to allow\.
 For more information, see [Publish/Subscribe policy examples](https://docs.aws.amazon.com/iot/latest/developerguide/pub-sub-policy.html) in the *AWS IoT Core Developer Guide*\.
 + The policy grants permission to publish to the following topic for telemetry data\.

   ```